m1ndst0rm/DynamicsRace/README.md

 Made possible by / credits:
 ---------------------------
+* Team Dynamics: Testing
+* Killzone_Kid: For his help with tons of things.
+Without him I would have spend alot more time creating this script.
 * Kronzky: String functions
-* Team Dynamics: Testing
-* JoSchaap, JW Custom & Killzone_Kid and many others from arma3 scripting forum: Testing/troubleshooting and help with scripting.
+* JoSchaap, JW Custom and many others from arma3 scripting forum: Testing/troubleshooting and help with scripting.